Family Educational Rights and Privacy Act (FERPA)

 FERPA allows a UW-Platteville school official to share a student's education record information (directory information and non-directory information), without the student's written consent, with other UW-Platteville school officials who have a legitimate educational interest.

 Other than the two exceptions above, always err on the side of caution and do not disclose or share any personally identifiable information about a student.
 If there are any questions regarding FERPA, please call the Registrar's office at 608.342.1321 or visit the office located on the first floor of Brigham Hall.
 See more tips for faculty and staff below.

 Parents often expect the same access to student records of their children as they had when their son or daughter attended K-12.
 FERPA provided them with rights to this information, but once their child starts college, those rights transfer to the student no matter the student’s age or the person paying tuition.

 Parents are encouraged to speak with their child about their academic progress.
 University officials may not release any information to a parent without written consent from the student.
 Information will not be shared by UW-Platteville employees by phone or email.

 While FERPA pertains to a student's educational record, it does not prevent a university employee from sharing information about a student's behavior.
 Faculty and academic teaching staff who see their students on a regular basis are often the first to observe serious personal problems or troubling behavior.

-- DO refer requests for information from the educational record of a student to the proper education record custodian (the Registrar's office).
+- DO refer requests for information from the educational record of a student to the proper education record custodian (the Office of the Registrar).